Curious About Meeting Types? Let's Explore One-to-One vs. Skip-Level Meetings

 Raj Kumar Hansdah

-While thanking members for their contributions; i would like to give brief sequence-wise replies to your queries; as below :
+While thanking members for their contributions, I would like to provide brief sequence-wise replies to your queries as below:

-In Skip Level meeting, an intermediary level of hierarchy is necessarily kept out'which is not the case with Round Table Meetings.
+In Skip Level meetings, an intermediary level of hierarchy is necessarily left out, which is not the case with Round Table Meetings.
+Additionally, the latter generally involves opposing/competing/allied teams with a diverse participant cross-section.

-A.3 : Senior managers (who can also be CEO/Directors) and Team.
-The direct reporting managers are kept out.
+A.3: Senior managers (who can also be CEO/Directors) and the team.
+The direct reporting managers are excluded.

-A.4 : There is generally no set frequency, however minimum numbers can be stipulated.
-Normally, it varies from quarterly to monthly; depending on the state of operation.
+A.4: There is generally no set frequency; however, minimum numbers can be stipulated.
+Normally, it varies from quarterly to monthly depending on the operational state.

-The meeting with a Reviewing Officer (who is a notch above the Reporting Officer), during Performance Appraisal, constitutes a Skip as well as a One-to-one meeting.
+The meeting with a Reviewing Officer (who is a notch above the Reporting Officer) during Performance Appraisal constitutes both a Skip and a one-to-one meeting.

-A.5 : Apart from the Performance Appraisal Discussions; there can be several instances calling for a one to one meeting.
+A.5: Apart from Performance Appraisal Discussions, there can be several instances calling for one-to-one meetings.

-If the above has help to clear all your doubts on the topic, I would consider my efforts well rewarded.
+If the above has helped to clear all your doubts on the topic, I would consider my efforts well rewarded.

 Warm regards.